cjihrig/will-it-optimize/README.md

 A test is defined by the `module.exports` object.
 The following properties are supported:

-- `description` - A written description of the test.
+- `description` - String.
+A written description of the test.
 Markdown is allowed.
-- `exec` - The test code to execute.
+- `exec` - Function.
+The test code to execute.

-There are plans to support passing arguments to the tests (for `arguments` testing), and possibly setup code if it is deemed necessary.
+- `args` - Optional Array.
+Arguments passed to the test code.

 An example test is shown below.
 This will execute a function containing a `with` statement, which v8 cannot currently optimize.